 Health Screening Requirements

 Florida Statute 381.0056 requires that health screenings be conducted at various grade levels.
-Trained school-based personnel and district-level staff perform these screenings.
+Trained school-based personnel, and district-level staff, and professionals perform these screenings.
 Below are the grade level screenings, which include: vision, hearing, Body Mass Index (BMI) and scoliosis.
 The required screenings are as follows: